Cadillac CT5 Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-The average insurance rates for a Cadillac CT5 are $1,402 a year for full coverage.
-Comprehensive costs an estimated $368, collision costs $640, and liability costs $284.
-Liability-only coverage costs as little as $328 a year, with high-risk coverage costing around $3,018.
-Teens cost the most to insure at $4,894 a year or more.
+U.S. average insurance rates for a Cadillac CT5 are $1,402 a year for full coverage insurance.
+Comprehensive insurance costs an estimated $368 a year, collision costs $640, and liability is $284.
+Liability-only coverage costs around $328 a year, with high-risk coverage costing $3,018 or more.
+16-year-old drivers pay the highest rates at $4,894 a year or more.

 Average premium for full coverage: $1,402

-Includes $500 comprehensive and collision deductibles, liability coverage up to 30/60, and includes uninsured/under-insured motorist coverage.
-Prices are averaged for all states and for different CT5 trim levels.
+Prices include $500 comprehensive and collision deductibles, bodily injury liability limits of 30/60, and includes medical/PIP and uninsured motorist coverage.
+Estimates are averaged for all 50 states and CT5 trim levels.

-Using a 40-year-old driver as an example, Cadillac CT5 insurance rates go from the low end price of $328 for your basic liability-only policy to a much higher rate of $3,018 for a high-risk driver policy.
+For an average driver, Cadillac CT5 insurance prices go from the low end price of $328 for liability-only coverage to a high of $3,018 for a driver who has had serious violations or accidents.

 Use the form below to get customized rates for your location.